-Electrical Appliances and Electronics Industry's productivities are expected to increase by 0.81% in 2016 when compared to 2015's.
-By which the industry are expected to recover by Q3 of 2016 about 6.55% increased from electronic products such as Integrated Circuit, which is a key component in electronic devices such as computers and mobile phones.
+Electrical Appliances and Electronics Industry's productivities are expected to increase by 2.3% in 2017 when compared to 2016's.
+By which the Electrical Appliances industry are expected to increased 2.2% from recover of local market and export due to economic situation.
+For the Eelectronics industry, productivity trend will be increased 2.4% when compare to 2016's from products such as Integrated Circuit, which is a key component in innovative products with higher technology.